[This review has been updated to reflect disabling syncing in Android and LastPass' price jump. It originally was published on Dec. 18, 2017.]

 The feature must be activated in the RoboForm web interface.
 Click the Security tab, and then, in the "One Time Password Option" section, select the TOTP app of your choice.
 You'll be presented with a secret key or QR code to enter into the TOTP app on your smartphone or tablet to complete the activation process.

-Going forward, when you use RoboForm on a new device, you'll be required to enter the temporary six-digit passcode generated by Google Authenticator to verify your identity.
+Going forward, when you use RoboForm on a new device, you'll be required to enter the temporary six-digit passcode generated by your TOTP app to verify your identity.

 Users who don't want their data to be stored on RoboForm's servers will have to turn off automatic sync, and can then either rely exclusively on a local copy of their data or sync to a dedicated shared folder with Dropbox.

-The latter option would enable syncing between two or more computers in different locations, but RoboForm won't provide technical support for this procedure nor guarantee that it is secure.
+The latter option would enable syncing between two or more computers in different locations, but RoboForm won't provide technical support for this procedure.
 Keeping your data local or syncing it on Dropbox would also preclude you from using the RoboForm mobile apps, as there is no way to disable their syncing to RoboForm's servers.
+(UPDATE: RoboForm tells us that Android and iOS users can indeed disable automatic syncing by going to Settings -> Account.)